Sunsetparadise/Sunsetparadise/README.md

 Pfp creds 2 bland_boy on insta !!

-Some of my current interests ; Obey me , The arcana / Last legacy , Backrooms , The walking dead , friends
+Some of my current interests ; Obey me , The arcana , SCP , The walking dead , friends

 Just a heads-up : I rarely check github right now.
 I'm still active on ponytown!